Athlete Portal FAQ

 Most students have insurance through their parents' policy.
 If this is not possible, you can go anywhere to get a policy.
 Please, make sure it meets the requirements outlined above.
 The duration of the policy will need to cover the entire length of the traditional season (formal playing season), off-season strength and conditioning sessions, and the non-traditional season (short off-season).
-For most sports, this is the entire academic year is highly recommended, as student-athletes are participating in activities year round.
+For most sports, this is the entire academic year.
 If you need help finding a policy, please contact the Head Athletic Trainer or see below.

 There are a few companies that have short term policies that cover athletic injuries.
-Dates should be, at a minimum, the duration of the season although the entire academic year is recommended.
 Please make sure to read the exclusions and make sure that intercollegiate athletics is not excluded from coverage.

 For international student-athletes, there are some study abroad plans that cover athletic injuries.
 Most of these plans are geared towards international students looking to study in the USA.
 These are typically more cost effective than purchasing a short-term plan.

 HTH Travel Insurance: GeoBlue Navigator Health Plan

 HCC Insurance StudentSecure: Budget, Select, and Elite Plans ONLY (NOT SMART)

 Gouda Reseforsakring--For students who are in receipt of a grant for studies from the Swedish National Board of Student Aid (CSN) for studies at an educational institute abroad.
 The insurance is also available for students who are not in receipt of grant for studies from CSN, but who have been accepted to an educational institute abroad that would entitle grant for studies abroad from CSN.